faizhashmi0410/Reminar/README.md

 # Reminar
-In this respository, the artistic style of Hannah's earrings.
-Oskar has been outstainding.
+In this repository, the artistic style of Hannah's earrings.
+Oskar has been outstanding.And Lydia is extraordinary.
+And also we learnt about R.